-How Local Currency Financing works, its benefits, and its main features.
+How Local Currency Financing works, its benefits, eligibility and how to apply.

-Under the Local Currency Finance Scheme UK Export Finance guarantees a buyer credit loan to an overseas borrower in local currency to finance the purchase of capital goods and/or services, from an exporter carrying on business in the UK.
-Loans can be made in one of around 40 eligible currencies for contracts with a value of at least £5 million.
+With Local Currency Financing, UK Export Finance guarantees a buyer credit loan to an overseas borrower in local currency, financing the purchase of capital goods and/or services from a UK exporter.
+Loans can be made in one of around 40 eligible currencies, which are listed below.

 A buyer credit in local currency essentially follows the same format as a conventional buyer credit in a standard currency such as sterling, euros or US dollars except that it is funded from a bank in the buyer’s country.

 Find out more about our Buyer Credit Facility.
 For the overseas borrower (and buyer) it reduces foreign currency risk and avoids a variable debt service cost.